 Making the Perfect Peppermint Cheesecake

 Then it’s time to get on with the filling.
-The filling is made with cream cheese, sugar, peppermint extract, sour cream and eggs.
+The filling is made with cream cheese, sugar, peppermint extract, sour cream, cornstarch and eggs.
 The sour cream is key for making the cheesecake velvety smooth without being too heavy.
-I definitely recommend using peppermint extract instead of mint extract for the candy cane flavor.
-For whatever reason, I find the flavor is much better.
-You’ll notice (obviously) that I used red food coloring to tint the cheesecake pink.
-This is definitely optional – but I find it makes it extra pretty.

-The cheesecake is baked using the water bath method – meaning the springform pan is wrapped in aluminum foil and then placed in a large roasting pan.
-Then about 1/2 – 1 inch of water is poured into the roasting pan.
+The cheesecake is baked using the water bath method – meaning the springform pan is wrapped tightly and then placed in a large roasting pan.
+Then about ½ – 1 inch of water is poured into the roasting pan.
 This process keeps the cheesecake extra creamy because it locks moisture in, and it reduces the chance of your cheesecake cracking.
-Below is a quick video showing you exactly how to make the water bath.
-(Note – this video is using a New York cheesecake, but the process is the same).

 Variations & Adaptations